Skip to main content

 Bank Indonesia Regulation on Payment System Security

-Mandates payment service providers implement strong customer authentication, transaction monitoring, and fraud detection systems.
-Covers QRIS, BI-FAST, and all electronic fund transfer systems operated by banks and non-bank PSPs.
+Payment service providers must run strong customer authentication, transaction monitoring, and fraud detection.
+The rule covers QRIS, BI-FAST, and all electronic fund transfer systems.
+It applies to banks and non-bank PSPs alike.

 UU PDP